forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## Repeatable Field Group
 TK: image

 List of Field Groups.
-Used for *Front Matter value*s that are an array of like-objects.
+Used for *Front Matter values* that are an array of like-objects.
 For example, a list of authors.

 ```yaml
 ---